cycl00ps/ai-lab/docker/bedrock/README.md

 # Adding AWS Bedrock

-Adding AWS BedRock to the Lab,
+Adding AWS BedRock to the Lab, this will deploy a docker container that presents an OpenAI API compatable gateway

 ## Configure AWS

 * Add models via "Model Access" int eh AWS BedRock console
 * Create an iAM user and group to assign policy key
 * Create a API key for the above user
-* Create and assign an [iAM policy](iAMPolicy.json) to the group
+* Create and assign an [iAM policy](iAMPolicy.json) to the group, the linked policy will allow the useage of any models you have approve in the first point

 ## Build Docker Image